 Leftover chemicals you have at home - including paints, solvents, pesticides and even cleaning products - should not be put in your household bins.
 Pouring substances such as paints or cleaning fluids down the drain means they can end up in Sydney Harbour.

 Help protect our environment and precious marine life by disposing of household chemicals correctly and safely.

 Everyone is welcome - you don’t have to live in inner Sydney to take part.

 What to expect and how to get ready

-Stay in your vehicle - Our team will show you where to drive and will unpack items for you.
-By staying in your vehicle, you’re helping reduce the spread of germs, and we’ll help you get on your way faster.
+Stay in your vehicle: our team will show you where to drive, unpack items for you and help you get on your way faster.

-Leave the sorting to the pros - Don’t mix anything and keep your chemicals in their original containers to make them easier to identify.
-If you’ve lost the original label, just label the item with ‘unknown chemical’.
+Leave the sorting to the pros: don’t mix anything and keep your chemicals in their original containers to make them easier to identify.
+If you’ve lost the original label or don't know the contents, just label the item with ‘unknown chemical’.

 What you can bring

 solvents and household cleaners